 Care Connections program offers free counseling, coaching and comfort to caregivers

-Phelps Hospital, Northwell Health, in partnership with the Westchester Public/Private Partnership for Aging Services, announced two new series of free workshops for caregivers beginning in September.
+Phelps Hospital, Northwell Health, in partnership with the Westchester Public/Private Partnership for Aging Services, announced two new series of free workshops for caregiver training.
 The workshops, each running for six weeks as part of the hospital’s Care Connections program, will help caregivers learn how to better manage difficulties and stress without sacrificing their own wellbeing.